GatoGraphQL/GatoGraphQL/wp-content/plugins/user-role-editor/readme.txt

 <ul>
 <li>Block selected admin menu items for role.</li>
 <li>Block selected widgets under "Appearance" menu for role.</li>
+<li>Show widgets at front-end for selected roles.</li>
 <li>Block selected meta boxes (dashboard, posts, pages, custom post types) for role.</li>
 <li>"Export/Import" module.
 You can export user roles to the local file and import them then to any WordPress site or other sites of the multi-site WordPress network.</li>
 <li>Roles and Users permissions management via Network Admin  for multisite configuration.
 One click Synchronization to the whole network.</li>
 <li>"Other roles access" module allows to define which other roles user with current role may see at WordPress: dropdown menus, e.g assign role to user editing user profile, etc.</li>
-<li>Per posts/pages users access management to post/page editing functionality.</li>
+<li>Manage user access to editing posts/pages/custom post type using posts/pages, authors, taxonomies ID list.</li>
 <li>Per plugin users access management for plugins activate/deactivate operations.</li>
 <li>Per form users access management for Gravity Forms plugin.</li>
 <li>Shortcode to show enclosed content to the users with selected roles only.</li>